gauravmittal54/ToDo_App-/README.md

 Font: Roboto by Google Fonts

 # Author
-The ToDo List App is developed and maintained by Your Gaurav Mittal.
+The ToDo List App is developed and maintained by Gaurav Mittal.

 Thank you for using ToDo List App!
 Stay organized and productive! 😊